 D2iQ® supports N-2 of the latest

-When the next version releases, support continues for 2.0, and 1.8.
-Support for Konvoy version 1.7.x expires.
-You should upgrade your Konvoy clusters with every new release to stay up-to-date with the latest features and bug fixes.
+When the next version releases, support continues for 2.2, and 2.1.
+Support for Konvoy version 1.8.x expires.
+You should upgrade Konvoy with every new release to stay up-to-date with the latest features and bug fixes.

 You can read more about our official support policy in D2iQ Support and Maintenance Terms.